Motivating early adolescents to read through an interconnected community

 Framing The Problem

 Studies show that kids become less motivated to read as they grow older.
-By the time they are in middle school, many actively resist engaging in reading.
-Some of the reasons kids refuse to read include: finding books boring, not being able to get immersed into the book, feeling overwhelmed by long pages of text, choosing books beyond their difficulty level, and struggling with certain reading skills.
+Studies show that kids become less motivated to read as they grow older.
+Some of the reasons they refuse to read include finding books uninteresting, not choosing the right difficulty level and struggling with reading skills.

 📌 Most kids begin to actively resist engaging in reading during middle school.
-As such, the target users will be early adolescents (age 10-14).
+As such, the target users would be early adolescents (age 10-14).

 Understanding The User